opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 `@Component(scope=ServiceScope.PROTOTYPE, property={/*…*/})`

 A Declarative Services XML descriptor will be generated and added to the bundle when building.
-Note that as of the current specification (Declarative Services 1.3), a component must have a no-argument constructor.
+>Note: As of the current specification (Declarative Services 1.3), a component must have a no-argument constructor.

 ### Startup and Shutdown
 Declarative Services components can only be activated when their mandatory dependencies are available.
 When a component becomes eligible for activation, it may not yet be ready for use although it is injected with all of its dependencies.
 Components may require some level of initialization after injection has finished.
 In Declarative Services, this can be requested by annotating a startup method with `@Activate`.
 For example: